Integrating with Cocoapods

 pod 'Fyber_Marketplace_SDK'

-pod install --repo update
+pod install

 -

-Downloading the SDK
+Downloading and Setting Up the SDK

 To download the DT Exchange iOS SDK, click here: